Advice

 Although a creditor may decide against forcing the sale of your home to collect its judgment, selling your home voluntarily may be in your best interests if you have equity in the property.
 A judgment gives creditors more than just the ability to attach liens to your real estate.

-READ ALSO: What is full form MIDC?
+READ ALSO: What is a full form RTO?

 Which states protect your home from creditors?